 Today the waste management becomes increasingly digitized and automated, which makes the work to sort waste easier and easier.
 In some environments where AGV (Automated Guided Vehicles) forklifts bring the waste from the picking station to the compactors, the warehouse personnel only need to make sure to put the right type of waste into the right bin at the picking station, the rest is handled automatically.

 Centralized or decentralized waste management depends on space and distance

 The goal when a new waste solution is planned for a warehouse or logistics center is primarily to save as much time, and thus money, as possible.
 It is also important to free valuable floor space, so that the regular operation runs smoothly without disturbance.
 Therefore, in addition to the waste itself, it is essential to look at the whole picture – the conditions at the premises.

 The internal logistics must be taken into consideration; how far the waste has to be transported to a central waste station.
-If it is a long way, it is preferable to place balers or briquette presses, provided that there is room for them indoors, at the picking stations to avoid spending unnecessary walks or drives back and forth with the waste.
+If it is a long way, it is preferable to place balers or briquette presses, provided that there is room for them indoors, at the picking stations to avoid spend unnecessary walks or drives back and forth with the waste.